WebDevStudios/CLI-Cheat-Sheet/basic-commands.md

 Please open a terminal window and try these commands to give a better idea of how each work!

-Every cli (command line interface) window is looking at a folder (or directory) on your computer.
+Every CLI (command line interface) window is looking at a folder (or directory) on your computer.

 Where are you?
 ----

-`pwd` - will return the current directory you are looking at (print working directory).
+`pwd` - Print working directory, will return the current directory you are looking at.
 So if you are in your home folder in OS X it will return `/User/<your-username>/`.

 What is here?
 ----